needle-mirror/com.unity.entities/Documentation~/ecs_entity_query.md

 To use a shared component filter, include the shared component in the [EntityQuery]  -- along with other needed components -- and call the [SetSharedComponentFilter] function.
 Then pass in a struct of the same ISharedComponent type that contains the values to select.
 All values must match.
 You can add up to two different shared components to the filter.

-You can change the filter at any time, but if you change the filter, it does not change any existing arrays of entities or components that you received from the group [ToComponentDataArray] or [ToEntityArray] functions.
+You can change the filter at any time, but if you change the filter, it does not change any existing arrays of entities or components that you received from the group [ToComponentDataArray]&lt;T&gt; or [ToEntityArray] functions.
 You must recreate these arrays.

 The following example defines a shared component named SharedGrouping and a system that only processes entities that have the Group field set to `1`.